 Search engines don’t just look at where the user is located, though.
 Google and Bing also check the IP address of the server delivering the site to determine physical hosting location.
 Regardless of the top level domain (TLD) – such as .com or.uk – your site will show up in searches for that country.

 TLD’s are by no means irrelevant to SEO.
 The location of the server is not as crucial for a site with a local TLD (such as .com.au in Australia) as it is for generic top-level domains (such as .org).
 However, it’s also possible within Webmaster Tools to specify a site’s location, at least for Google.

 It has made sense in the past to have your server located in the nation where you most want to do business; this practice lowers latency for you and your users (the interval between sending a request to a server and receiving a response), and the search engines like that.

-With cloud hosting, though, your website is served internationally.
+With cloud server hosting, though, your website is served internationally.
 The search engines have yet to completely catch up with the cloud, in two core ways:

 - different pages of your site can start to compete against each other in the rankings (because search engines think it’s multiple sites – due to the multiple IP’s)

 - when a site and a server are in different geographical locations (a key component of the worldwide nature of cloud computing), Google does not allow the site as much geographical specificity.

 Regarding the first of those two issues, when your site competes, over time, the version with the most authority will get better positioning on the SERPs (search engine result pages) than the local site.
 For example, a site that has both a UK and an AU version competes against itself.
 Even if the AU version is intended for Australians, the UK one could get better rankings based on the confusion created by cloud hosting.